STIM — Neuronetics, Inc.

 4. Bad News, Challenges, or Points of Concern

-- Declining Gross Margin: The inclusion of Greenbrook's lower-margin operations has negatively impacted overall gross margins.
+- Gross Margin Decline: The inclusion of Greenbrook's lower-margin operations has negatively impacted overall gross margins.

-- Ongoing Investigation: An investigation by the U.S. Attorney's Office regarding billing practices prior to the Greenbrook acquisition, which could pose regulatory risks.
+- Ongoing Investigation: The company is cooperating with a U.S. Attorney's Office investigation regarding billing practices prior to the Greenbrook acquisition, which could pose reputational risks.

 5. Notable Q&A Insights